askoulwassim/Data_Visualization/README.md

 - TEACHSTUDRELAT: a float that is calculated by number of questions in the PISA 2012 dataset to measure the relationship between the teacher and the student
 - PV1MATH, PV2MATH, PV3MATH, PV4MATH, PV5MATH: 5 plausible values to the mathematical literacy of the students

+The main findings of this report are:

+The mathematical literacy of Finland in highest between the countries of interest, then USA, and UAE is lowest.
+The mathematical literacy is positively correlated to congnitive activation of mathematics by students.
+That relationship holds true when observed per country.
+Finally, both teacher's class management and teacher-student relationship are positively correlated to student's cognitive activation with a specific rules.
+Thus, we can recommend working on increasing the teacher's class management efforts and a better teacher-student relationship in order to increase the student's cognitive activation of mathematics, which in return increases the mathematical literacy of the students.